Anne Home, Countess of Lauderdale: Lady Lauderdale

 Soon after she recovered from her illness Anne Home moved away from Lauderdale to Paris, on the advice of the king's physician Sir Alexander Fraser, so that she could take the waters at Bourbonne-les-Bains.
 Lauderdale sent her remittances from his lodging at court in Whitehall Palace.
 Lady Dysart made efforts to cover up her affair with Lauderdale by interfering with Anne Maitland's letters.

 She wrote from Paris worrying about problems with her house at Highgate, at its core an Elizabethan building extended by her mother, which she called a "paper house".
 She thought Lauderdale's vast library had compromised the fabric.I heir that the hous of Hayghat is laik to fal, that part of it that my mother built, I was allways afeired that the gret weight that wos in the head of the hous wold bring an old hous on my head and so I bilive you have heard me say for it was bot a peper hous and not able to indeur no gret weight.
 I would desir you that you would cause carry your bouks doune to some of the roums below, and that you would make some people that hes skill to see it, and that it may be repaired in time or els it will fall doune this winter.
 You know it tis mine but for my lifetime, and then come to your posterity, and that it is not my power to leave it from them, therefore I make no doubt of your repairing of it, and in special since your books has been the occasion of it.

-Anne Home, Countess of Lauderdale died in December 1671 in Paris.
+Anne Home, Countess of Lauderdale died on 26 November 1671 in Paris.
+Her Scottish registered will values Lauderdale's library at £4,000, and their jewels at £48,000 Scots.